-A graduate student is expected to complete requirements for any degree or program within five years after beginning course work.
-The Academic Policies Council may grant an extension for an additional three years for sufficient reason upon written petition from the student.
+Graduate students are expected to complete requirements for any degree or program within five (5) years after beginning course work.
+The Academic Policies Council may grant an extension for an additional three (3) years for sufficient reason, upon written petition from the student.
 If the course work is deemed reasonable within the framework of current knowledge and findings, or if for some physical reason the student has not been able to complete his/her work on schedule, consideration will be given for the extension of time.